- GENERAL RULES AND REGULATIONS

 - 3.9.3 Supervisor – 40%

-3.17 A scholar shall register in each semester and an unauthorized absence from the University for two consecutive semesters shall lead to the cancellation of admission.
+- 3.17 A student shall register in each semester and an unauthorized absence from the University for two consecutive semesters shall lead to the cancellation of admission.

-3.18 A scholar may repeat a course in which he/she has earned B- or below.
+- 3.18 A student may repeat a course in which he/she has earned C or below grade.

-3.19 A scholar, at the end of program, may get an elective course substituted with another one with the approval of the department.
+- 3.19 A student, at the end of program, may get an elective course substituted with another one with the approval of the department.

-3.20 A scholar exceeding the normal duration for what so ever reason shall not be eligible for a medal/award.
+- 3.20 A student exceeding the normal duration for what so ever reason shall not be eligible for a medal/award.

-3.23 A scholar’s program completion shall be subject to the approval from the Board of Advance Studies and Research (BASR).
+- 3.23 A student’s program completion shall be subject to the approval from the Board of Advance Studies and Research (BASR).
 However, a transcript / provisional certificate indicating program completion may be issued, on the recommendations of the Dean, by the Chairman of the BASR.

-3.24 List of scholars who have completed MS shall be issued over the seal of the Registrar.
+- 3.24 List of students who have completed MS shall be issued over the seal of the Registrar.

 4. DOCTORAL PROGRAM